 13. Spending Too Much on Summer Activities for Kids

-“Families with kids are paying a pretty penny to keep their children busy in the summer,” said Annalee Leonard, founder of Mainstay Financial Group in Pensacola, Fla.
-In fact, parents spend more than $950 per child on average for summer activities, according to a report by American Express.
+“Families with kids are paying a pretty penny to keep their children busy in the summer,” said Annalee Leonard, Investment Advisor Representative at AlphaStar Capital Management, LLC.

-Fortunately, there are several ways to minimize these costs, Leonard said.
-She recommends looking into summer camps offered through your city’s recreation department, community center or YMCA.
-Many churches and religious groups also offer affordable camps and programs for youngsters.
+There are ways to minimize these costs though, Leonard said.
+She recommends summer camps offered through your local community center or YMCA.

 14. Taking a Vacation Rather Than a Staycation

-It’s fun to get away, but taking a vacation can put a strain on your budget.
-Americans who plan to travel this summer expect to spend an average of $941 per person on their trips, according to the American Express Spending & Saving Tracker.
+Taking a vacation can put a strain on your budget.
+Almost half Americans that plan to travel this summer expect to pay over $1000 per person, according to a new survey by U.S. News & World Report.

-Planning a staycation — rather than a vacation — is a way to cut costs and explore the town in which you live.
+Planning a staycation is a way to cut costs and explore the town in which you live.
 This option eliminates two of the biggest expenses: lodging and transportation costs.

 “Just remember if you are planning a staycation to really make it a vacation,” said Leonard.
 “Take a break from work and the chores around the house.”

-If you do take a vacation, you shouldn’t charge it to your credit card without a plan to pay it off immediately, said Jeff Jones, a certified financial planner with Longview Financial Advisors in Huntsville, Ala.
+Whether you take a staycation or a vacation, you shouldn’t charge it to your credit card without a plan to pay it off immediately, said Jeff Jones, a certified financial planner with Cypress Financial Planning.

-For example, if you charge a $3,000 beach vacation for your family of four to a credit card with a 9.90% APR and pay it off over 18 months, it would cost you an extra $240 in interest, he said.
+He gave this example: if you charge a $3,000 beach vacation for your family of four to a credit card with a 9.90% APR and pay it off over 18 months, it would cost you an extra $240 in interest.
 If your APR is 19.90%, it would cost you an extra $494 in interest.

 You can avoid fees on most airlines by taking only carry-on bags — which means packing only the essentials, Wang said.
 Or, you can stick to Southwest Airlines, which lets passengers check two bags for free.